Timeline of Queen Elizabeth II's death

 The queen receives Boris Johnson at her Balmoral private retreat in the Scottish Highlands, to accept his resignation as prime minister.

-Shortly afterwards, she receives Liz Truss, the new leader of Britain's governing Conservative Party, and invites her to form a government as prime minister.
+Shortly afterwards, she asks Liz Truss, the new leader of Britain's governing Conservative Party, to form a government as prime minister.

 September 7

-Her final public statement, as queen of Canada, is a message of condolence for victims of the Saskatchewan stabbings.
+Her final public statement, as queen of Canada, is a message of condolence for victims of a fatal stabbing rampage in Saskatchewan.#photo1

-The queen pulls out of an online meeting of the Privy Council formal body of advisers, during which Truss would have taken an oath and her new cabinet ministers formally sworn in.
+The queen pulls out of an online meeting of the Privy Council formal body of advisers.

 "After a full day yesterday, Her Majesty has this afternoon accepted doctors' advice to rest," Buckingham Palace says.